Riemannian Metric Learning via Optimal Transport: Method

-Depending on the nature of our data, we may have sample access to each $P^k$ at times $t=0$ and $t=T_k$ or to empirical distributions over $S_k$ samples $\{x^{k,0}_i\}_{i=1}^{S^k}$ and $\{x^{k,T_k}_i\}_{i=1}^{S^k}$ drawn from the $P^k$ at their respective times.
-For convenience, we denote both the density $\rho^k$ and the empirical approximations to $P^k$ at times $t \in \{0,T_k \}$ by $\rho^k_0$ and $\rho^k_1$ respectively.
-As we do not observe the continuous dynamics of the populations, we assume that probability mass travels from initial to final positions along $A$-geodesics.
-We learn a field of positive definite matrices $A(x)$ that minimizes the average $A$-geodesic distance between the initial and final positions of each unit of probability mass.
+Depending on the nature of our data, we may have the ability to repeatedly sample from $P^k$ at a pair of initial and final times $t=0$ and $t=T_k$ or have a fixed set of samples $\{x^{k,0}_i\}_{i=1}^{S^k}$ and $\{x^{k,T_k}_i\}_{i=1}^{S^k}$ drawn from the populations $P^k$ at their respective times.
+For convenience, we denote both the density $\rho^k$ and the empirical distributions over samples from $P^k$ at times $t \in \{0,T_k \}$ by $\rho^k_0$ and $\rho^k_1$ respectively.
+As we only observe the initial and final spatial distributions $\rho^k_0$ and $\rho^k_1$ of the populations and do not observe their dynamics, we assume that probability mass travels from initial to final positions along $A$-geodesics.
+Geodesics are paths that minimize the \emph{action} (or average kinetic energy) of a particle traveling between points $x,y \in \mathcal{M}$; this least-action interpretation of a geodesic makes it a natural prior on paths in the absence of further information.
+We learn a field of positive definite matrices $A(x)$ that minimizes the average $A$-geodesic distance between the initial and final positions of each unit of probability mass from each $P^k$.

 Formally, let $r^k$ be the map sending a point $x \in \mathcal{M}$ to its final position $r^k(x)$ after flowing through the latent velocity field $v^k$ from time $t=0$ to $t=T_k$.
 If we had access to such a solution map, we would ideally solve the following problem: